I get a lot of mail on a daily basis.

 I've been a Newsletter subscriber to 'Chile News & Views' since the beginning, I guess for about 3 years now.
 Your advice has taken me from a novice to a semi -novice (: ..just kidding...I do pretty well, actually.

 I sometimes have a problem with groundhogs and deer eating my plants.
 Do you have any way to prevent this?

 They are two determined 'Critters'.
 There is no 100% solution but I've had success spreading blood meal at the base of my Chiles - the deer, groundhogs, rabbits, etc. don't like crossing a spot that smells like blood or where a carnivore may have been feeding.
 And putting some human hair in a used pair of nylons around the plants is also a good deterrent.
 For real serious problems you can buy urine type of applications from predators, such as coyote.

 Good Luck and Great Gardening,

 I read somewhere that you say it is OK to prune pepper plants to extend the season and increase yield in colder weather areas in particular.
 Can you explain?

 Hey There Sissie,

 Most people don't know you can prune pepper plants.
 About six weeks before the first frost, snip back top branches and flowers.
 The plant strength will go to existing peppers, not new growth, and remaining peppers will mature faster.
-Also, just before the first freeze, pull entire plant and hang upside down in a dry, airy location.
 A garage or basement is ideal.
 Green peppers will ripen right on the plant.
 This is a good tip for shorter season gardeners.
 Watch my YouTube video on this:

 Hi Pepper Joe.